polterguy/lizzie/docs/introduction.md

 This might seem a little bit weird in the beginning, but also have a lot of advantages, such as the ability to declare an entire function invocation, which might be an entire code tree for that matter, and pass that invocation into another function, without actually evaluating it.
 Below is an example of this.
+Don't worry if you don't understand all of the following code, we will go through its elements further down.

 ```javascript
 var(@foo, function({